JvFern4ndes/Twitter.sol/README.md

 6- I created the function to return all tweets, the function is very similar to listing just one tweet based on the index which is passed as a parameter, the only difference is that this function does not have the index parameter.

+7 - At this stage of the project, I learned about structs and then implemented the first struct in the contract.
+For this, I created the struct Tweet, then I changed the mapping string array to an array of structs, then changed the function createTweet, creating an instance of the struct with its keys and values, and then passing this new instance to the push in array of tweets.
+Finally, I changed the getTweet and getAllTweets functions to bring the Tweet struct arrays, instead of the arrays of tweets.